arassec/artivact/README.md

 The "Artivact XR" app is currently in development, created using the open source [Godot Engine](https://godotengine.org).

-It will support virtual exhibitions created with the Artivact desktop or web server variants.
+It will support virtual collections created with the Artivact desktop or web server variants.

 ## Reference Documentation